hxxdev/hxxdev.github.io/_posts/2025-08-12-cpp-pointers.md

 }
 ```

 **Indirect Reference:** This involves using a pointer to access a variable's value.
-A pointer holds the memory address of the variable.
+A pointer holds the memory address of the variable, obtained using the address-of operator (`&`).
 To get the value at that address, you need to "dereference" the pointer using the `*` operator.

 ```cpp
 #include <iostream>